Is it the past? The Future

 - The freeware space exploration game Noctis puts the player in control of a cat-like alien creature called a Felysian, and employs the calendar of his civilization.
 For example the base unit, called epoc, corresponds to about 32 human years, but the smallest unit, the triad dexter (a billionth of an epoc) is "incidentally" equal to a second.

 - Kingdom of Loathing uses a 12-month calendar in which each month has 8 days.
-The first day of each month is when Ronald is full.
-The holidays that affect the goings-on of KoL are: KoL-specific holidays, which pop up only on their day of the KoL year; our holidays and other observances, which occur when they occur in our year (for example, our Friday the 13th causes things to happen there, even though KoL months don't have that many days to begin with); and parody holidays, which tend to happen both on a specific date on the KoL calendar and on the date of the parodied observance.
+The first day of each month is when Ronald, one of the Kingdom's two moons, is full.
+The holidays that affect the goings-on of KoL are: KoL-specific holidays, which pop up only on their day of the KoL year; real-world holidays and other observances, which occur when they occur in our year (for example, our Friday the 13th causes things to happen there, even though KoL months don't have that many days to begin with); and parody holidays, which tend to happen both on a specific date on the KoL calendar and on the date of the parodied observance.

 - Played in the MMORPG EVE Online.
 One of the EVE chronicles discusses how the four empires decided on a common calendar system.
 They ended up using the Gregorian calendar, and they date of the decision became January 1, year 0.
 The months of the EVE calendar match up with those in real life.
 Years are done a little differently; the year of the game's launch, 2003, corresponds with the in-game year 105.
 2008 is referred to in-game as year 110.